ArcelorMittal sees 2014 profit rise as Europe revives

 Chief Executive Lakshmi Mittal said the Luxembourg-based company was cautiously optimistic about 2014, a view reflected by other peers and steel users.

-High-strength steel maker SSAB said sector prospects were slightly better and that Europe had bottomed out, while the Nordic region's biggest builder, Skanska, said the outlook was improving.
+High-strength steel maker SSAB (SSABa.ST) said sector prospects were slightly better and that Europe had bottomed out , while the Nordic region's biggest builder, Skanska (SKAb.ST), said the outlook was improving.

 The construction sector, which consumes about half the world's steel, was among the hardest hit by the global financial crisis, but is recovering at least in the United States, where cheap shale gas is driving growth.